talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $skip = 56; // int | Skips the given number of items when paging through large result sets.
 $sort = 'sort_example'; // string | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
 $value = 'value_example'; // string | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
 $valid = 'valid_example'; // string | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches coupons in which the expiry date is set and in the past.
 The second matches coupons in which start date is null or in the past and expiry date is null or in the future, the third matches coupons in which start date is set and in the future.
 $usable = 'usable_example'; // string | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
 $referralId = 56; // int | Filter the results by matching them with the Id of a referral, that meaning the coupons that had been created as an effect of the usage of a referral code.